MatthewZito/archimedes_toolkit/README.md

 Now, when the two vars do not eval to true, we use `sendEmail` to email ourselves an alert.
 Excellent.
 No worrying about coordinating timezones and missing the next vinyl release :D

-Note: the two variables are instantiated in the home directory as `old.html` and `new.html`.
+Note the two variables are instantiated in the home directory as `old.html` and `new.html`.
+It is preferable to run this script as a cron job; we can push it into the bg and check it periodically.